 The maximum annual contribution to an IRA is much lower than a 401(k).
 Yet, IRAs allow you to have more control over investment selections and management fees.

 Traditional and Roth IRAs are both tax-advantaged retirement plans.
 But there are differences between these types of IRAs to consider when saving for retirement.

 Both 401(k)s and IRAs are tax advantaged and have tax-deferred growth.
-But there are many differences to be aware of when deciding on the best retirement savings strategy.
+Still, there are many differences to be aware of when deciding on the best retirement savings strategy.

 - 401(k): You must work for a company that sponsors a 401(k) plan to participate.

 - Traditional IRA: Anyone with earned income is eligible (though tax benefits vary).

 - Roth IRA: Anyone with earned income within the income limits can take part.

 IRA contribution limits are significantly lower than 401(k) contribution limits.